|Capital:|| Apollo City |

 The marriage agreement immediately proved important with the rise of Semisa II to the Mango Throne.
 Her illegal attempts in 5266 ASC to force Sophia to abdicate - together with a banishment - led to an immediate refusal of both eastern States to recognise the Imperial Decrees made at the Court.

 Semisa eventually made place for Kaiser Trantor IV, who also proved to be disastrous for the relations between West and East.
 In the Eastern States there slowly grew disgust and contempt towards the Court in Shirekeep.
-The notorious Kildarian historian Claudius Gel'Mur noted in one of his works: "From all Kaisers, those two were the worst to have ever sit on the Mango Throne that was once admired throughout both the Realm as the world.
-Those two their utter ignorance towards not only tradition, but also the laws, made the East come dangerously close to a schism that could have split the Empire forever."
+The notorious Kildarian historian Claudius Gel'Mur noted in one of his works: "From all Kaisers, those two were the worst to have ever sit on the Mango Throne that was once admired throughout both the Realm and the world.
+Those two their utter ignorance towards not only tradition, but also the laws, made the East come dangerously close to a schism that could have split the Imperial Republic forever."

 It was not until the ascension of Trantors successor, Kaiser Mo'll I, in 5323 ASC, that the Kildari once again started trusting their Benacian brethren.
 The Joyous Entry in Apollo City in 5330 ASC quickly developed into a national feast with several bystanders noticing that the Kaiser was touched by the gestures of the Kildarian people.